Non-abelian $p$-adic Rankin-Selberg $L$-functions and non-vanishing of central $L$-values: Introduction

 \subsubsection{Acknowledgement}

 The author would like to thank G\"unter Harder, Haruzo Hida, Claus-G\"unther Schmidt, Joachim Schwermer, Giovanni Rosso, Binyong Sun, Jack Thorne and Shunsuke Yamana for valuable discussions and helpful remarks.
-The author thanks Michael Harris for pointing out the references to Greenberg's work \cite{greenberg1983,greenberg1985}, as well as for informing the author that Ellen Eischen worked independently on a similar approach to non-vanishing in the case of unitary groups (which in the meantime is also available as preprint \cite{eischenpre}).
+The author thanks Michael Harris for pointing out the references to Greenberg's work \citep{greenberg1983,greenberg1985}, as well as for informing the author that Ellen Eischen worked independently on a similar approach to non-vanishing in the case of unitary groups, which in the meantime appeared as \citep{eischenpre}.
 The author thanks the participants of the recent BIRS-CMO workshop on this topic for their interest in this work and the coorganizers for the opportunity to present it in a series of lectures.
 The author acknowledges support from the Max Planck Institute for Mathematics in Bonn while hosting him when part of this work was finalized.
-Finally, the author thanks his collaborators Mladen Dimitrov and A.\ Raghuram from \cite{dimitrovjanuszewskiraghurampre} for their enthusiasm.
+The author thanks the referees for helpful remarks and comments.
+Lastly, the author thanks his collaborators Mladen Dimitrov and A.\ Raghuram from \citep{dimitrovjanuszewskiraghurampre} for their enthusiasm.